dotnwat/awesome-seastar/README.md

 ## Building

-Seastar can now be brought into a Bazel project using this https://registry.bazel.build/modules/seastar.
+The official build system of Seastar is CMake.
+But now Seastar can now be brought into a Bazel project using this https://registry.bazel.build/modules/seastar.
 It's as easy as adding this to your `MODULE.bazel`:

 ```
 bazel_dep(name = "seastar", version = "25.08.0-20250807194611-1520326e6032")